Robert Kraft (composer): Kraftbox Entertainment

-In 2013, Kraft founded Kraftbox Entertainment, a Music and Media production, management, and consulting firm.
+In 2013, Kraft founded Kraftbox Entertainment.

-Kraftbox is in production on projects across several platforms, including the feature film, “The Message (Rapper’s Delight)” with co-producers Paula Wagner and Stephanie Allain.
-In partnership with Quincy Jones and Blumhouse TV, Kraft is also developing “Jazz Ambassadors”, the true story of a jazz band that toured the world during the Cold War.
-Kraftbox is also developing a docu-series about the life of Ray Charles, co-produced with Frank Marshall and director RJ Cutler.

 The film, "SCORE!
 The Film Music Documentary", co-produced by Kraft, premiered at film festivals around the world in 2016, and, upon its 2017 release, entered the iTunes documentary chart at #1, where it stayed for 4 weeks.
-"SCORE: THE PODCAST", a weekly podcast with Kraft as co-host, has completed over 50 episodes featuring top film composers.

-In 2022, Kraft debuted a new, live series called "CUE THE MUSIC with ROBERT KRAFT” at The Broad Stage in Santa Monica, Ca., featuring evenings with world-class film composers in concert and conversation.

 Other Kraftbox projects include When Albums Ruled the World, a documentary broadcast on BBC 4 (February 2013).
 In 2014, Kraft co-produced the hit Off-Broadway one-man show, "The Lion", starring Benjamin Scheuer.
 In 2015, Kraft signed singer, songwriter, and trumpeter Spencer Ludwig to Warner Bros.
 Records, and became Spencer's manager.
 Spencer's first WB Records single, "Diggy" (released July 2016) was the theme song for Target's Fall 2016 ad campaign.